-The change in the fair value of derivative liabilities are non-cash expenses.
-For the year ended December 31, 2013 these resulted in non-cash expenses of approximately \$12,877,700 as compared to non-cash expenses of \$3,688,400 for the comparable period in 2012.
-This resulted in an increase in non-cash expenses of approximately \$9,189,300 for the year ended December 31, 2013 as compared to the comparable period in 2012.
-These liabilities resulted from the anti-dilution features that were contained in the Series A Preferred Stock unit offerings and also the notes offerings.
+The change in the fair value of derivative liabilities is a non-cash expense.
+For the year ended December 31, 2013, this resulted in non-cash loss of approximately \$12,877,700 as compared to non-cash loss of \$3,688,400 for the comparable period in 2012.
+This resulted in an increase in non-cash loss of approximately \$9,189,300 for the year ended December 31, 2013 as compared to the comparable period in 2012.
+These liabilities resulted from the anti-dilution features that were contained in the Series A Preferred Stock unit offerings and also the note offerings.
 The derivative liabilities were for the Series A Preferred Stock and the warrants.
 The anti-dilution feature for the Series A Preferred Stock will be eliminated upon the conversion into common stock when a public transaction occurs.
 The calculations of the derivative liabilities are affected by factors which are subject to significant fluctuations and are not under the Company's control.
-Therefore, the resulting affect upon our net income or loss is subject to significant fluctuations and will continue to be subject to significant fluctuations until the derivatives are reduced to zero when the Series A Preferred Stock is converted to common stock (due to a public offering), If the Company does not go public, the derivatives associated with the warrants will be reduced to zero when the warrants are exercised.
-The accounting guidance applicable to these warrants requires the Company (assuming all other inputs to the pricing model remain constant) to record a non-cash expense when the Company's stock price is rising and to record non-cash income when the Company's stock price is falling.
+Therefore, the resulting effect upon our net income or loss is subject to significant fluctuations and will continue to be subject to significant fluctuations until the derivatives are reduced to zero when the Series A Preferred Stock is converted to common stock (due to a public offering).
+The accounting guidance applicable to these warrants requires the Company (assuming all other inputs to the pricing model remain constant) to record a non-cash loss when the Company's stock price is rising and to record non-cash gain when the Company's stock price is decreasing.